 Decisions on financial aid awards accompany acceptances and enrollment contracts.

 Both parents are expected to contribute to their child's education.
 Financial aid is based on ability to pay, not willingness to pay.
 Therefore, both parents must participate in the financial aid process.
-Both must submit a PFS to the School and Student Service for Financial Aid and send copies of their tax forms to the admission office.
+Both must submit a Parents' Financial Statement and supporting tax documents to School and Student Services.
 If there are extenuating circumstances that warrant waiving this requirement, a written request should be sent to the director of financial aid.

 Sending your child to Brooks is a choice.
 While we do not want parents to experience economic hardship as a result of their child's enrollment, we do expect sacrifices to be made in order to maximize a contribution.
 For example, we assume that both able-bodied parents will work, unless they have a child at home not yet school age.
-Otherwise, Brooks may impute income on the PFS.
+Otherwise, Brooks may impute an income.

 Brooks assigns awards based on demonstrated financial need as determined by SSS.
 Once we determine that need exists, we look for students who will add to our community in significant ways.
 Families of returning students who were not previously on aid may apply if their financial situation changes significantly.
 Those families should contact the director of admission as soon as possible.
 We prioritize our financial aid grants in the following order: returning students on aid, new students, returning students not previously on aid.
 We will try to help Brooks families in need, but cannot make guarantees.